kyleecodes/communaltech-website_old/posts/00_communitystrategy.md

 *   When joining a team as a consultant, sometimes you're hired to provide solutions to predetermined gaps in the community experience.
 Other times, leadership is still in an investigative phase and needs your help finding the problem.
 This determines your investigative depth for assessing the developer experience user map and developing personas.

 *   For advocate programs and youth, user advocacy & education will be the primary focus!
+Where as large-scale inhdustry jobs focus on consistent content creation.